jasny/improved-php-string/README.md

     string string_after(string $subject, string $substr, int $flags = STRING_FIND_FIRST)

-Get the portion of the string before the given substring.
+Get the portion of the string after the given substring.

 Returns `null` if the string isn't found.
 If you want to get the complete string if the substring isn't found, use